“Oh yes mustard! That'll do ... Mustard? Don't let's be silly. Now lemon, that's different.” —Mad Hatter, Alice in Wonderland

 - 1/2 cup water2/3 cup white wine vinegar

 - 2 tsp salt

 In a bowl, combine the ground mustard seeds and mustard powder with the water.
 Allow to marinate for 3 hours.
 Transfer the mixture to a food processor, and gradually add the other ingredients except the lime juice when processing.
 Sample the mixture, adding enough of lime juice to make it smooth.
 Spoon into small sterilized jars.
 Cap the jars tightly, and label.
 Store in the refrigerator for several months.
 Yields 2 cups.

-Hotter Than Hot Mustard, from Mustards, Ketchups & Vinegars, by Carol W. Costenbader
+From Mustards, Ketchups & Vinegars by Carol W. Costenbader

 Gradually whisk the water into the mustard powder, beating out all the lumps.
 Let rest for 15 minutes.
 Any bitterness from the mustard powder will disappear during this time.
 Whisk in the vinegar and oil, mixing until smooth.
 Mix in the brown sugar and salt, and stir until smooth.
 Ladle the mustard into small sterilized jars.
 Cap tightly, label and store in the refrigerator for up to 2 months.
 Yields 2 cups.

 - 1/4 cup light or dark mustard seeds